juanonsoftware/juanonsoftware.github.io/_posts/2015-10-10-EntityFramework-ObjectQuery.md

 		.ToList();
 ```

-This way it does the same work but it's not dynamic.
-The fields we must be specified in code at compilation time.
+This way does the same work but it's not dynamic.
+The fields must be specified at code at compilation time.

-EF generates SQL command and performs against db system
+EF generates and performs SQL commands against db system (not using sp_executesql)

 ```
 SELECT TOP (2)